ROZALIYA0206/whitepaper/technical.md

 ### Upgrading & Maintaining the Protocol

 Due to the nature of blockchains, hard forks, and bugs, the initial release of the Rublix Blockchain will retain a controlled group of validators for a period of 6 months.
 This period will allow the software to perform as normal but allow the development team to retain control of upgrading software quickly.
 After a sufficent amount of time with no software issues, the validators will then be able to extend invites to the public.
-This method will allow us to test the network and its validators sufficently and prevent hard forks from occuring at early stages.
+This method will allow Rublix to test the network and its validators sufficently and prevent hard forks from occuring at early stages.

 1. Validators acknowledge a change is being requested to the software.
-2. Validators propose a change to the constitution and obtains 66% approval.
+2. Validators propose a change to the constitution and obtain 66% approval.
 3. Validators maintain 66% approval for 14 consecutive days (2 weeks).
 4. By default configuration of the Rublix Blockchain software, the process of updating the blockchain to add new features takes 2 to 3 months, while updates to fix non-critical bugs that do not require changes to the constitution can take 1 to 2 months.
 5. All validators that do not upgrade to the new code shut down automatically.

 In case of emergency situations, validators may accelerate the process if a bug fix or software update is required to fix an extemely critical, time-sensitive issue.

+### Other Distinctions

+#### Economical Network

+The hybrid consensus model provides an inexpensive way to secure the network.
+Users can run existing DApps on the Rublix Blockchain and spend less money on transaction fees.
+Overall cost of the network's security will also be lower due to considerably lower market cap.

+#### No Miners

+Due to consensus lying in the validators (nodes) with no mining required, scalibility concerns subside as transactions are not reliant on resource intensive confirmations.

 ### Governance Model

 The Rublix Blockchain implements a governance process that combines a hybrid Proof-of-Authority and Proof-of-Stake protocol.
 Initial validators on the Rublix platform must be chosen by the power of a select few in order to secure the network.
-In order for a user to become a validator, they must be invited by an authoritive figure and stake the same number of tokens as the existing validator who elected them.
+In order for a user to become a validator, they must be invited by an authoritative figure and stake the same number of tokens as the existing validator who elected them.
 The agents' stake can be gifted or purchased on an exchange.
 This procedure ensures the newcomer is committed to becoming a trusted validator on the Rublix network.
-The Rublix Blockchain acknoledges that power lies within the token holders and initial validators.
+The Rublix Blockchain acknowledges that power lies within the token holders and initial validators.
 The validators are monitored and given limited authority to freeze accounts, perform updates, push bug fixes and propose changes that require a hard fork to the underlying protocol.
 Before any changes can be made to the blockchain, validators must approve the proposed modifications.
 If validators refuse to undertake the suggested changes made by the token holders, the proposals can be rejected.
 If validators make changes without permission of the token holders then all other non-producing full-node validators will decline the change.

 # Market Data Validation Model